alecoded/Olist-Strategic-Intelligence/README.md

 🧠 The Engineering "Guts"
 A. Efficient SQL Aggregation (dbt)
-Instead of calculating complex joins on every page refresh, we materialize them in the Gold Layer:
+We materialize heavy transformations in the Gold Layer so the dashboard doesn't have to calculate them at runtime:

--- models/marts/mart_financeiro_mensal.sql
+-- Path: models/marts/mart_financeiro_mensal.sql
 SELECT
     date_trunc('month', cast(o.order_purchase_timestamp as timestamp)) as mes,
     sum(p.payment_value) as faturamento_total,